instructlab/taxonomy/README.md

 ## Getting Started with Skill Contributions

 Skills require a much smaller volume of content than knowledge contributions.
-An entire skill contribution to the taxonomy tree can be just a few lines of YAML in the `qna.yaml` file ("qna" is short for "questions and answers").
-Each `qna.yaml` file requires a minimum of five question and answer pairs.
+An entire skill contribution to the taxonomy tree can be just a few lines of YAML in the `qna.yaml` file ("qna" is short for "questions and answers") and an `attribution.txt` file for citing sources.

+Your skills contribution pull requests must include the following:
+- A `qna.yaml` that contains a set of key/value entries with the following keys
+  - Each `qna.yaml` file requires a minimum of five question and answer pairs.
+- A `attribution.txt` that includes the sources for the information used in the `qna.yaml`

 > [!TIP]
 > The skill taxonomy structure is used in several ways: